 San Diego, CA- In a special ceremony held in Washington DC on June 25, 2014, the volunteer program at Cabrillo National Monument (NM) received the prestigious George and Helen Hartzog Award for Outstanding Volunteer Service of 2013.
 Each year the National Park Service recognizes exceptional efforts in volunteer management and service.
 Cabrillo was selected out of 401 national parks across the country for this high honor.

 Under the leadership of Park Ranger Tavio del Rio, the park’s volunteer program has more than doubled since 2010.
 Last year, nearly 400 VIPs (Volunteers-In-Parks) logged almost 12,000 hours of service.
 The influx of new volunteers has bolstered existing programs and allowed the park to provide new opportunities.

 Have you ever had an office with the greatest view of San Diego?

-Cabrillo National Monument is looking for interested individuals to work with Rangers on conservation projects and educational programming.
-Volunteering at Cabrillo is a fun way to gain professional experiences, meet new people, provide assistance in research studies, learn new skills, get out of the house, and support the only National Park Service Unit in San Diego.
+As a volunteer at Cabrillo National Monument you can tell all your friends that you do!
+Cabrillo National Monument hosts a Volunteer Recruitment every few months and is looking for interested individuals to work with Rangers on conservation projects and educational programming.
+Volunteering at Cabrillo is a fun way to gain professional experiences, meet new people, provide assistance in research studies, learn new skills, get out of the house and support the only National Park Service Unit in San Diego.